Skip to content

 3. Lightweight.
 These are not replacements for Jira, Salesforce, or Notion.
 They provide just enough structure for agents to work with.
 Accounts that need deeper functionality use integrations (Todoist, HubSpot) with optional two-way sync.

 4. Extensible via metadata.
-Every entity carries a metadata JSONB field for domain-specific data without schema changes.
+Every entity carries a metadata field for domain-specific data without schema changes.
 A support agent stores SLA data in item metadata.
 A CRM agent stores deal stage in contact metadata.

 6. Typed and customisable.
 Tasks, items, and notes have a type system: platform-reserved system types provide consistent behaviour, while accounts can create custom types for domain-specific workflows.